jbeuckm/mapbox-tileset/README.md

 Alternatively, send the username as a CLI param `-u <username>` and the token as `-t <access_token>`.

+### Check your geometry file

+`mapbox-tileset source validate <geometry-file>`

+This checks that each line of the file is valid JSON and that the first coordinate of each polygon is the same as the last.

 ### Create a tileset-source

 `mapbox-tileset source create <source-id> <geometry-file>`